davidlesches/towncrier/README.md

 For the purposes of this demo, we'll use a fictional StackOverflow app, where users post questions and answers.

 Let's say that every time a question is answered a notification should be pushed to the author of the original question.
-Create a new file called 'answer_crier.rb' in the 'criers' directory.
+Create a new file called 'answer_crier.rb' in the 'app/criers' directory.

 ```ruby
 class AnswerCrier < Towncrier::Base